 If you have more than $1.6 million of superannuation in pension phase (called retirement phase from 1 July 2017), or you expect to have more than $1.6 million in pension phase by July 2017, then you need to take action before July 2017.
 Why?
 Anyone with more than $1.6 million of super in retirement phase as at 1 July 2017, will be forced to withdraw the excess over the $1.6 million from pension phase, and an excess transfer balance tax will also apply (although there will be a grace period of 6 months for amounts in excess of $1.6 million, providing the excess is less than $100,000).

 If your super pension balance (from all pension accounts) does exceed $1.6 million, you have two options when reducing your super pension balance to below $1.6 million before July 2017.
 You can move the excess into accumulation phase within the super system (where earnings will be taxed at 15%), or you can withdraw the excess from the superannuation system.
 If you have a SMSF, such a requirement does not mean physical movement of assets from retirement phase to accumulation phase, but will generally require specific recording and reporting obligations (chat to an accountant or adviser).

 What is the $1.6 million transfer balance cap?

-The $1.6 million transfer balance cap policy formed part of the Coalition’s 2016/2017 Federal Budget announcement, and in turn formed an important component of the Liberal/Nationals 2016 Federal Election superannuation policy (for a summary of all of the now-legislated superannuation policies, see SuperGuide article Super changes (July 2017): Planning ahead for the 2017/2018 year).
+The $1.6 million transfer balance cap policy formed part of the Coalition’s 2016/2017 Federal Budget announcement, and in turn formed an important component of the Liberal/Nationals 2016 Federal Election superannuation policy (for a summary of all of the now-legislated superannuation policies, see SuperGuide article Latest superannuation changes: 2017/2018 guide).

 The $1.6 million transfer balance cap is designed to limit the total amount of superannuation savings that can be transferred from accumulation phase into “a tax-free retirement account”, according to the 2016 Federal Budget papers.